 - Very carefully and slowly swing your loose arm around in circles.

 Your surgeon or physical therapist will also teach you safe ways to move your arm and shoulder:

 These exercises and movements may be hard but they will get easier over time.
 It is very important to do these as your surgeon or therapist showed you.
+You have to do them by yourself every day and not just wait for your physical therapy sessions which are just 1 to 2 times a week.
 Doing these exercises will help your shoulder get better faster.
 They will help you be more active after you recover.

 Activities and movements you should try to avoid are:

 - Reaching or using your shoulder a lot

 - Lifting objects heavier than a cup of coffee